 Children’s museums are unique spaces that inspire kids to learn, explore and play.
 Youthful havens of discovery, they create environments of passion, challenge and excitement for young ones and let them have hands-on interactions with science, art and technology.
 Taking exhibited journeys through the Safari, the laboratory, the art studio and the kitchen, Wisconsin’s array of children’s museums present fantastic investigatory options that demonstrate the wonderstruck power of childhood and exactly how fun learning can be.
-Below is a list of five of Wisconsin’s most creative and energizing children’s museums.
+Below is a list of four of Wisconsin’s most creative and energizing children’s museums.

 Opening a brand-new, state of the art facility in 2013, the Children’s Museum of Fond du Lac is chock-full of fun cultural and scientific activities for children to explore.
-Home to eleven exhibits spanning a myriad of subject matters, Fondy’s innovative museum gives kids the chance to be a performer and puppeteer at the “Big Apple Theater,” be a DJ at “CFIZ Radio station,” investigate the mysteries of the sea at “Great Toddler Reef” and cook up some fun at “Pizzeria Frazioni.”
+Home to nineteen exhibits spanning a myriad of subject matters, Fondy’s innovative museum gives kids the chance to be a performer and puppeteer at the “Big Apple Theater,” be a DJ at “CFIZ Radio station,” investigate the mysteries of the sea at “Great Toddler Reef” and cook up some fun at “Pizzeria Frazioni.”
 With a “learn by doing” philosophy key to the museum’s operation, the Children’s Museum of Fond du Lac is a clear winner for parents and children looking for an exciting trip this summer!

 With 10,000 square feet of space and possibly the biggest “Sky Crawl” in the country, Sheboygan’s Museum truly does go above and beyond.
 Architecturally stellar and home to grandiose exhibits including the ornate Siegl miniature circus (which took over 30,000 hours to make), Above and Beyond epitomizes the experiential opportunities available in Wisconsin’s children’s museums that take learning past the classroom and into an engaging 3D world.
 With creative installations such as the “Whompamaphone” PVC pipe organ and the “Just Kid’s dental, s.c.
 Recording Studio” presenting stirring ways to learn about music and dentistry, education and play are inseparable at Above and Beyond.